Materials Management System

 Our team designed and developed an easy-to-use Materials Management System experience that displayed accurate and up-to-date information on all material quantities, expiration dates, and their locations.
 Tracking materials and notifying when they expire, allowing for quick inventory changes to be made in the system.

 To solve Collins Aerospace’s problem, our team set out to discover what frustrations their technicians were experiencing on the assembly floor.
-After meeting with Collins Aerospace, we identified their pain points, such as wanting a system that was reliable and intuitive, and that didn’t involve double-checking data.
+After meeting with the client, we identified their pain points, such as wanting a system that was reliable and intuitive, and that didn’t involve double-checking data.

 Collins Aerospace approached us after they experienced a failed AS9100 audit due to having expired materials on the assembly floor.
 The client had grown significantly over the past year and their existing Materials Management process was no longer sustainable for their current workload.
 Upon our review, their process relied heavily on a single person manually tracking all materials with an expiration date.